About Us

 We offer classes in music, drama, dance, and the visual arts as well as private music instruction to nearly 400 students each year ranging in age from 2 to 72.

-Every summer our youth programs including Pop Star Camp, Art Camp and Theater Camp keep youth hoppin’ through hot summer days.
+Every summer our youth programs including Art Camps and Theater Camps keep youth hoppin’ through hot summer days.

 RRCAA also operates historic Rabbit Run Theater, one of the few barn theaters still in operation in Ohio.
 Over 8,000 patrons visit Rabbit Run during the summer to enjoy outstanding theater in our charming and pastoral setting by Lake Erie.